 ACA Reports to WEQ Subscribers – is this a requirement covered in WEQ-12?

+The ACA shall comply with all requirements and obligations established by NAESB for registration information in the Energy Industry Registry (EIR).

 Open issues and new requirements for discussion at subsequent meetings: